tokipona-today/chitchat-in-chinese/README.md

 ![Chinese Chat for Dummies Screenshot](image.png)

-Chinese Chat for Dummies is an interactive language learning application that provides a unique and engaging way to practice Chinese conversation skills.
+Chinese Chat for Dummies is an interactive language learning application that provides new way to practice Chinese conversation skills.
 This app uses advanced AI to simulate conversations with a Chinese speaker, allowing users to improve their language abilities in a fun and dynamic environment.

 ## Features